floneum/floneum-site/blog/en/structured_generation_visualized.md

 ## Accelerated Structured Generation

 You may have noticed that in some positions, the LLM only has one valid token choice.
 We don't actually need to run the LLM in these cases.
 Instead, we can choose the next token directly.
 In practice, this acts a bit like autocomplete.
 Once the LLM starts generating a specific part of the grammar, the rest of the chunk gets filled in automatically:

 ```inject-dioxus
 StructuredGenerationAcceleratedVisualization {}
 ```

 Instead of choosing each of the ~16 tokens, we only need to choose between the ~4 interesting tokens!

-The LLM will still need to read the new text, but that process is much faster than determining the probabilities for the next token.
+The LLM will still need to read the new text, but that process is much faster than generating new tokens.

 ## Beyond REGEX

 REGEX is great for simple constraints, but it is both tedious to write and limited to simple patterns.
-There are some structures you just can't express with REGEX.
+There are also some structures you just can't express with REGEX.
 For example, you can't use REGEX to validate any recursive structures, including the general version of JSON itself!

 Let's take a look at two alternative approaches to validating text: Deriving parsers automatically and writing custom validators.